Working out while being on the lemonade diet

 Your lemonade diet consists of fresh organic lemon juice, maple syrup, cayenne pepper, and purified water.
 A dietician would ideally prescribe this master cleanse schedule for a period of 10-14 days.
 This detox diet is strictly for cleansing your body from toxins and flushing them out.
 Removal of impurities from your system and providing rest to the alimentary system are the two principal purposes of a lemonade diet.
 But many nowadays follow this diet for losing weight.

 This could be substantiated by the fact that this diet is free from protein, fat, or carbohydrates and does not contribute to muscle repair or tissue building.
 Only minute percentages of minerals and vitamins are all that you could be getting from this diet.

 Exercise and master cleanse

 If you are on a master cleanse regime you are opting for either a weight loss program or a system detoxification schedule.
-As there are no protein contents in it, doing strenuous exercises and even moderate workouts are ruled out.
-Only light cardio exercises are recommended while on lemonade diet.
+As there is no protein content in it, doing strenuous exercises and even moderate workouts are ruled out.
+Only light cardio exercises are recommended while on the lemonade diet.
 Weight training or endurance exercises while on this program could lead to muscle aches, headaches, lightheadedness, running nose and flu-like symptoms, sore throat, irritability, and a state of physical and mental fatigue.